Skip to Content

 Can I sue a landlord if I fall on a broken staircase in my apartment building?

 Yes.
-Landlords are responsible for maintaining common-area staircases in a reasonably safe condition.
-If the staircase had a broken handrail, inadequate lighting, damaged steps, or other hazardous conditions that the landlord knew about or should have discovered, you may have a premises liability claim.
+In Illinois, landlords are responsible for maintaining common-area staircases in a reasonably safe condition.
+If the staircase had a broken handrail, inadequate lighting, damaged steps, or other hazardous conditions that the landlord knew about or should have discovered through routine inspection, you may have a premises liability claim.
+Report the hazard to management and document it before it is repaired.

 Does a building code violation prove the property owner was negligent?

-A building code violation is strong evidence of negligence but does not automatically prove liability.
+In Illinois, a building code violation is strong evidence of negligence but does not automatically prove liability.
 You still need to show the violation caused or contributed to your fall and injuries.
-However, juries view code violations seriously as evidence that the property owner failed to meet basic safety standards.
+Illinois municipalities adopt the International Building Code with local amendments, so the precise standard depends on where you fell.
+Juries view code violations seriously as evidence that the property owner failed to meet basic safety standards.

 What evidence should I collect after a staircase accident?

-Photograph the staircase — the specific step where you fell, the condition of handrails, the lighting, and any visible defects.
-Note whether handrails were present and functional.
+Photograph the staircase, the specific step where you fell, the condition of handrails, the lighting, and any visible defects.
+Note whether handrails were present and functional, under the IBC standards Illinois municipalities adopt, risers should not exceed 7.75 inches and treads should be at least 10 inches deep, so step dimensions are worth capturing too.
 Get contact information from any witnesses.
 Report the incident to the property owner or manager and request a copy of the incident report.
 Seek medical attention immediately.

 Talk to a Peoria Premises Liability Lawyer

-Call (309) 672-9000 or contact us online for a free consultation.
-At Parker & Parker Attorneys at Law, we handle premises liability cases on a contingency fee basis — you pay nothing unless we recover compensation for you.
+Call 309-673-0069 or contact us online for a free consultation.
+At Parker & Parker Attorneys at Law, we handle premises liability cases on a contingency fee basis, you pay nothing unless we recover compensation for you.

 Stairwell accidents can result in serious head, back, and spinal injuries.
-If you or a loved one has been hurt in a staircase fall due to negligent maintenance, the Peoria personal injury lawyers at Parker & Parker are here to help you pursue the compensation you deserve.
+If you or a loved one has been hurt in a staircase fall due to negligent maintenance, the Peoria personal injury lawyers at Parker & Parker can help document the claim, evaluate available coverage, and prepare the case for settlement or litigation.

 Need a lawyer?
 This article is part of our Peoria Premises Liability Lawyer practice area.
 Call Parker & Parker at 309-673-0069 for a free consultation.